 There are three natural bridges within the monument, all of which are visible from Bridge View Drive.
 There are also trails down to the base of each one.
 We were able to view all three, and chose one – Owachomo Bridge – to hike to.
 Of the three bridges in the monument, this one is the oldest and smallest.
 And yet, it was huge!
 Standing underneath it made me feel very tiny.
 Now I know how an ant must feel on a daily basis.

 The name of the bridge hails from the Hopi language; Owachomo means “rock mound.”
 The names of the other two bridges – Kachina and Sipapu – are also from the Hopi language.
 A kachina is a spiritual being while a sipapu is a portal from which their ancestors first entered the world.
-Many native peoples, including the Hopi, have inhabited this area over the course of the last ten thousand years.

-Well, there you have it – a brief tour of Natural Bridges.
+Well, there you have it; a brief tour of Natural Bridges.

 The Important Stuff: